 Return to the house and enter the side room with the projector.
 Climb the stairs leading to the upper level.
 Partway up the stairs, turn left and look at a dial on the wall.
 The dial contains the same energy symbols seen in the bell house outside, and your journal indicates that the four-pronged gear at the bottom of the dial may be important.
 Since the slots in this gear are V-shaped, rotate the dial until the corresponding symbol (the one with the circular top) is aligned with the gear.
 Continue up the stairs and zoom in on the next dial.
 This one has semicircular teeth in the gear that should be aligned with the symbol having a top that curves down.
 A third dial can be found next to the end of the railing in this room and should be aligned so that the flat-topped symbol matches the square gear teeth.
 When the three dials are correctly set, a cutscene plays and the device in the center of the room is activated.

 Return downstairs and examine the projector in the center of the room.
-Insert the stencils and gems in the left-to-right order derived earlier from the cylindrical structures outside: Comma, V and J stencils, blue, red and green gems.
+Insert the stencils and gems in the left-to-right order derived earlier from the cylindrical structures outside: Comma, V and J stencils above the three circles, blue, red and green gems in the circles.
 Click on the left side of the projector to operate it.
 Go into the alcove across from the projector and open the door to a tunnel.
 Enter the tunnel and watch a cutscene between Umang and Belik.
 Belik will add Sacred Rings to your inventory.
 Move forward to a flying machine and insert the activated Navigational Map into it.
 Push the lever to the right of the map to operate the flying machine.

 Zoom in on the control panel.
 You won't have enough information to solve this puzzle yet, so return to the mooring tower and talk to the jigsaw puzzle guy again.
 Click on the doorknob to close the door and see a diagram, which is entered into your journal.
 Go back to to the bridge control panel and repeatedly rotate the four purple buttons until all four rectangles below them are green.
 Push the light-blue lever at the very bottom of the screen, then press the purple buttons in this order: / \ | --.
 This lights up a symbol in the right-hand screen above.
 Click on the symbol to move the rotating bridge to the right.